Fortitude Valley

 Fortitude Valley demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high in the area, with 30.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.5% of residents currently enrolled in formal education.
 This includes 14.6% in tertiary education, 1.9% in primary education, and 1.4% pursuing secondary education.

 Frequently Asked Questions - Education